kalyanitiwari-java-lab/nd035-project01-chatroom/README.md

 # nd035-chatroom-project
 This is Chat Room project for Java Developer Nanodegree (nd035)

-This project aims implements Chat Room web application using WebSocket API
+This project implements Chat Room web application using WebSocket API

 How to run the project -
-mvn clean build
+1. mvn clean package
-mvn spring-boot:run
+2. mvn spring-boot:run 0r java -jar target/chatroom-starter-0.0.1-SNAPSHOT.jar

 Once the application is up and running -
 1. Open a web browser